Predictia/AQUA-diagnostics/docs/sphinx/source/stateoftheart_diagnostics/boxplots.rst

 There is one class for the analysis and one for the plotting:

-* **Boxplots**: It retrieves the data and prepares it for plotting (e.g., regridding, unit conversion).
+* **Boxplots**: retrieves the data and prepares it for plotting (e.g., regridding, unit conversion).
   It also handles the computation of field means, which are saved as class attributes and as NetCDF files.

-* **PlotBoxplots**: This class provides methods for plotting the boxplots of the field means computed by the Boxplots class.
+* **PlotBoxplots**: provides methods for plotting the boxplots of the field means computed by the Boxplots class.

 File structure
 --------------